anu-bdsi/workshop-intro-to-linux-aug-2023/06_rsb_hpc.md

 ### `SBATCH` header

 The `SBATCH` header is where we change the allocation settings of a job.
-We can change parameters like job name, log file paths, time, RAM, CPU number etc.
+We can change parameters like job name, log file paths, time, RAM, CPU numbers etc.

 ```sh
 #!/bin/bash